fayez-nazzal/TestGPT/README.md

 > Now there is a VScode extension the process even faster, check the extension [here](https://marketplace.visualstudio.com/items?itemName=FayezNazzal.testgpt) (You have to install the latest version of testgpt for it to work)

+> NOTE: From version 3.0.0 and upwards, `testgpt.config.json` was replaced with `testgpt.config.yaml`, and a new custom property (`examples`) is added.

 <br />

 <div align="center">